TRIQS/cthyb/doc/guide/aim.rst

 .. literalinclude:: aim.py
   :lines: 11-13

-This is the construction of the solver object.
+This is the construction of the Solver object.
 The class is described in more detail in the section: :ref:`ctqmc_ref`.
-Basically, the constructor of the solver needs two keywords:
+Basically, the constructor of the Solver needs two keywords:

 - ``beta``: the inverse temperature,
 - ``gf_struct``: a dictionary {str:list} describing the block structure of the Green's function.

+This ensures that all quantities within Solver are correctly initialised, and in particular that the block structure of all Green's function objects is consistent.

-After the solver is constructed it needs to know what the non-interacting Green's function of the impurity is.
-From this information, the solver will deduce the hybridization function which is used in the algorithm.
+After the Solver is constructed it needs to know what the non-interacting Green's function of the impurity is.
+From this information, the Solver will deduce the hybridization function which is used in the algorithm.
 The non-interacting Green's function must be put in the class member ``S.G0_iw``:

 .. literalinclude:: aim.py
   :lines: 15-16

-At this stage, everything is ready for the solver and we just run it calling its member function ``solve``:
+At this stage, everything is ready for the Solver and we just run it calling its member function ``solve``:

 .. literalinclude:: aim.py
   :lines: 18-23

-The run is controlled by the parameters of ``solve``:
+The run is controlled by the parameters of ``solve()``:

-- ``h_int``: The interacting part of the local Hamiltonian written with operators.
-See the section: :ref:`triqslibs:operators`.
+- ``h_int``: The interacting part of the local Hamiltonian written with TRIQS ``Operator``s.
 - ``n_cycles``: The number of Monte Carlo cycles.
 - ``length_cycle``: The number Monte Carlo moves in a cycle.
 - ``random_name``: The name of the random number generator.
 - ``measure_g_l``: We want to accumulate the Green's function in a basis of Legendre polynomials.

-When the solver has finished, it puts the result for the interacting Green's function in imaginary time in its member ``S.G_tau`` and the Green's function in imaginary frequencies in ``S.G_iw``.
+When ``solve()`` has finished, it puts the result for the interacting Green's function in imaginary time in its member ``S.G_tau`` and the Green's function in imaginary frequencies in ``S.G_iw``.
 The last lines of the script save the Green's function in the HDF archive.